Skip to Content

 When To Pick Ghost Peppers

 Knowing when to pick your ghost peppers is usually very easy.
-As is the case with all pepper varieties, they will change color when fully ripened.
-Unlike jalapenos or banana peppers, ghost peppers are almost always picked when fully ripe.
+All peppers, including ghost peppers, will change color when fully ripened.
+Unlike jalapeños or banana peppers, ghost peppers are almost always picked when fully ripe.

 Signs of ripe ghost peppers: